Treatments for Epilepsy

 Epilepsy is a type of seizure disorder in which nerve cells in the brain, called neurons, behave abnormally.
 Neurons normally create tiny electrical signals in a regular rhythm.
 These signals tell other parts of the brain and body what to do.

 With epilepsy, neurons create too many electrical signals, too quickly.
+Some doctors describe this as an electrical storm in the brain.
 This storm causes a wide variety of physical and mental changes known as seizures.1,2

 The goal of all epilepsy treatment is to reduce the number of seizures, avoid side effects, and improve quality of life.
 In some people, this goal is fairly easy to reach.
 For others, it can be challenging to find the right combination of prescriptions and lifestyle changes.
 The most common treatments for epilepsy include:2